bjarneschroeder/wg-gesucht/README.md

 # WG-Gesucht Spider
 This repository contains a scrapy project for scraping the german real estate website wg-gesucht.de.

+Currently found flats will just be returned by the pipeline.
+MongoDB connection or JSON Export are planned.
+Please mind that this is only a sideproject for fun.

+May it help you maybe to find a flat really fast or to build a cool dataset.

 ## Possible Settings and Starting the Spider

 The spider is started in a Docker container.